 [Hey!
 HEY!]
 Her mental yell spilled from her lips.
 The words took form as vibrating letters.

 He looked wildly around and met her gaze.
 An azure beam shot from his forehead and lasered in on hers.
 Holly flinched, expecting a jolt, but none came.
 Unlike their surroundings, the beam stayed even and steady.

 Tinny laughter rocked their minds.

-Holly looked towards its source and glimpsed hazy faces outside the hurricane.
-Somehow, she was able to intuit they were otherworldly beings—extradimensional psyches that were changing existence by shifting their perspective.
+Holly looked toward its source: there were hazy faces outside the storm.
+Somehow, she was able to intuit they were otherworldly beings.
+Extradimensional psyches that were changing existence by shifting their perspective.

 [STOP IT!] she screamed.
 [STOP FUCKING WITH ME!]